 CBD oil is now being tested to help manage cravings and relieve withdrawal symptoms in substance use disorder treatment.

 If found successful, CBD oil may become an alternative way to treat substance use and limit people’s discomfort when struggling with cravings and withdrawal.
 While this testing is still early, and the long-term effects of CBD oil aren’t entirely known, it has the potential to become a natural pain reliever and tool for trying to find lasting recovery from addiction.

 The Raleigh House Uses Holistic and Evidence-Based Treatment for Your Recovery

-At our serene wellness lodge just 15 minutes outside of Denver, we use the most evidence-based and holistic treatments possible.
-This approach includes individual and group therapy sessions, experiential therapy and a natural, healthy pro-recovery nutrition regimen.
+At our serene wellness lodge, just 15 minutes outside of Denver, we use the most evidence-based and holistic treatments possible.
+This approach includes individual and group therapy sessions, experiential therapy, and a natural, healthy pro-recovery nutrition regimen.

 At The Raleigh House, we know how difficult it can be to ask for help.
 But with the right treatment program and support team guiding you every step of the way, you can achieve sobriety and work towards lasting recovery.